Mugambi-Ian/Vote/README.md

 This project only contains information related to the voting terminal.
 To access information on the Election Board terminal click [here](https://github.com/nenecorporates/Election-Board).

 1.On opening the app, it checks for permissions to use your camera and access telephony services.
-Telephony services are used in device verification while the camera is used to scan the barcode on ones school id for human verification.
+Telephony services are used in device verification using its IMEI while the camera is used to scan the barcode on the back of ones school id for human verification.
 ![image](https://drive.google.com/uc?export=view&id=1gkoh_H5-GJQmn6lzsHGXDmiJnqLN8yNd)
 ![image](https://drive.google.com/uc?export=view&id=1QiNOGuObAilNM3-l2MxpGRC6_ilhNZtl)
 2. In the event that theres an election the vote button becomes enabled.